 Recognizance release bonds are one of the most accessible kinds of bonds.
 In a recognizance release, you won’t have to pay anything.
 All you have to do is make a promise to show up for all your appointed court dates.
 But, how do you go about getting a recognizance bond?

-Just like citation release bonds, a recognizance release is given at the discretion of the arresting officer.
+Just like citation release bonds, the arresting officer provides a recognizance release at their discretion.
 You can’t request one, and you can’t use one unless the arresting officer deems it appropriate.

 Immigration Bail Bonds